 Watch the full-length version of "Hope in a Changing Climate"

-(Courtesy of Plant for the Planet(link is external))
+(Courtesy of Plant for the Planet)